Soccer-Euro-Czech Republic penpix

 played for Czech national team coach Michal Bilek at Sparta.
 He

-moved to Pilsen in 2008 and was a mainstay on the team that
+moved to Pilsen in 2008 and was a mainstay in the team that

 qualified for the Champions League in 2011.